guybedford/chomp/README.md

 `chomp test` will then use [task interpolation](https://github.com/guybedford/chomp/blob/main/docs/task.md#task-interpolation) to run the multiple sub-package test tasks in parallel.
 A similar approach can also be used for a [basic unit testing](https://github.com/guybedford/chomp/blob/main/docs/task.md#testing).

-Adding [`serial = 'true'`](https://github.com/guybedford/chomp/blob/main/docs/task.md#serial-dependencies) the interpolation can be made to run in series rather than in parallel.
+By adding [`serial = 'true'`](https://github.com/guybedford/chomp/blob/main/docs/task.md#serial-dependencies), the interpolation can be made to run in series rather than in parallel.

 Cross-project dependencies are [not currently supported](https://github.com/guybedford/chomp/issues/119).
-Instead if `packages/a/chompfile.toml`'s build task depends on `packages/b/chompfile.toml`'s build task to run first, then `packages/a/chompfile.toml` might look like:
+Instead, if `packages/a/chompfile.toml`'s build task depends on `packages/b/chompfile.toml`'s build task to run first, then `packages/a/chompfile.toml` might look like:

 ```toml
 [[task]]